Yul Brynner

 Yul Brynner was born Yuliy Borisovich Briner on July 11, 1920, in the city of Vladivostok.
-He had Swiss-German, Russian, Buryat (Mongol) and purported Romani ancestry.
-He was born at his parents' home, a four-story house on 15 Aleutskaya Street, Vladivostok into a wealthy Swiss-Russian family of landowners and silver mining developers in Siberia and the Far East.
-At the time the territory was controlled by the Far Eastern Republic and Vladivostok was partially under Japanese control.
-The Briner family enjoyed a good life at their four-story mansion.
-In October 1922, the Red Army occupied Vladivostok, and most of the Briner family's wealth was confiscated and nationalized at the end of the Russian Civil War.
-The Briners were stripped of home ownership, but the family, including an elder sister, Vera, continued living in their house under a temporary status.
+He had Swiss-German, Russian, and Buryat (Mongol) ancestry.
+He also identified as having Roma ancestry; however, recent findings do not support that claim.
+He was born at his parents' home, a four-storey house on 15 Aleutskaya Street, Vladivostok, into a wealthy Swiss Russian family of landowners and silver mining developers in Siberia and the Far East.
+He was named after his grandfather merchant Yuliy Ivanovich Brinner.

+The Briner family enjoyed a good life at their four-storey mansion.
+At the time of his birth Vladivostok was under Japanese occupation, while the territory was controlled by the Far Eastern Republic—a communist Russian buffer state.
+The Red Army occupied Vladivostok in October 1922, and most of the Briner family's wealth was confiscated by the state at the end of the Russian Civil War.
+The Briner family, including Yul's elder sister Vera, continued living in their house under a temporary status, even though the house had been seized.

 Later in his life, Brynner humorously enjoyed telling tall tales and exaggerating his background and early life for the press, claiming that he was born Taidje Khan of a Mongol father and Roma mother on the Russian island of Sakhalin.
-He occasionally referred to himself as Julius Briner, Jules Bryner or Youl Bryner.
+He occasionally referred to himself as Julius Briner, Jules Bryner, or Youl Bryner.
 The 1989 biography by his son, Rock Brynner, clarified some of these issues.

-Brynner's father, Boris Yuliyevich Briner, was a mining engineer and inventor of Swiss-German and Russian descent, who graduated from Mining University in Saint Petersburg in 1910.
-The actor's grandfather, Jules Briner, was a Swiss citizen who moved to Vladivostok in the 1870s and established a successful import/export company.
+Brynner's father, Boris Yuliyevich Briner, was a mining engineer and inventor of Swiss-German and Russian descent.
+He had graduated from Mining University in Saint Petersburg in 1910.
+The actor's grandfather, Jules Briner (Бринер, Юлий Иванович), was a Swiss citizen who had moved to Vladivostok in the 1870s and established a successful import/export company.

 Brynner's paternal grandmother, Natalya Yosifovna Kurkutova, was a native of Irkutsk and a Eurasian of partial Buryat ancestry.